CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 Students who take this class without completing the prerequisite class will be given a failing grade.

-##ECST Computing Accounts

-You will need an ECST (Engineering College) computer account in order to do the assignments.

-If you have never received an ECST account, go to [accounts.ecst.csuchico.edu](http://accounts.ecst.csuchico.edu) and sign up.

-If you have ever received an ECST account, it should still exist.
-Make sure it works before your first lab:

-Use the [putty remote terminal](http://www.puttyssh.org/ "Putty") program to log onto jaguar.ecst.csuchico.edu to from your computer to make sure you account is working.

-You can use [accounts.ecst.csuchico.edu](http://accounts.ecst.csuchico.edu)	to reset your password (see [Elbert Chan](http://csci.ecst.csuchico.edu/faculty-staff/chan-elbert "Elbert Chan") if you have problems).

 ##Course Accounts

-In addition to an ECST account, you need an account in the CSCI assignment turn-in system.
+In addition to an CSU Chico Lab account, you need an account in the CSCI assignment turn-in system.

 Go to [https://turnin.ecst.csuchico.edu](https://turnin.ecst.csuchico.edu "Tyson's Turnin System") and create a new account.